nikist97/Python-DataStructures/README.md

 stack.push(element) # pushes the element to the top of the stack
 # push raises a TypeError if the stack has a specified type for elements
 # and the argument is not of that type

+# the implemenetation includes an iterator
+for element in stack:
+    print element
+# keep in mind that the iterator uses stack.pop() to get the next element, hence
+# after the iteration is over the stack would be empty
 ```

 <br> <br>